neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

     {
         "name": "data_in",
         "type": "directory",
-        "description": "S3 location of input files.",
+        "description": "Input data directory.",
         "required": true
     }
 ```

 - <b>name</b>: The input port name.
 - <b>type</b>: The input port type.
 Currently the only options are 'directory' and 'string'.
-A directory input port is used to point to an S3 where input files are stored.
-A string input port is used to port is used to pass a string parameter to the task.
+A directory input port is used to define an S3 location where input files are stored or to hook to the output directory port of a previous task.
+A string input port is used to pass a string parameter to the task.
 Note that integers, floats and booleans must all be provided to a task in string format!
 - <b>description</b>: Description of the input port.
 - <b>required</b>: A boolean. 'true'/'false' indicate required/optional input, respectively.